 Before you ask for a refund trace

-If you asked for a direct deposit refund, double check the bank account information you provided to the IRS to be sure there were no mistakes on the return.
+If you asked for a direct deposit refund, double check the bank account information you provided to the IRS to be sure there were no mistakes on your tax return.
 The IRS assumes no responsibility for errors by you or your preparer.
 You should also check with your financial institution to make sure the mistake hasn't been at their end.

 The Protecting Americans from Tax Hikes (PATH) Act made the following changes, which became effective for the 2017 filing season, to help prevent revenue loss due to identity theft and refund fraud related to fabricated wages and withholdings:

 - This change only affects returns claiming EITC or ACTC filed before February 15.